 The city is now marked with several buildings characterized by modern designs.
 Take a walk along the waterfront of Huangpu River in popular areas such as the Bund.
-You’ll be surrounded with buildings that form the skyline and that act as hives of businesses and economic activities.
+You’ll be surrounded by skyline buildings that act as hives of businesses and economic activities.

 However, it would be unfair to neglect the antiquated and vintage forms of architecture.
 Fortunately, they continue to breathe in parts of the modern city.

-- Walk down Yuyuan Old Street (it has it in its name), and you’ll witness the old side to Shanghai.
+- Walk down Yuyuan Old Street (it has it in its name), and you’ll witness the old side of Shanghai.

-- The 1933 Slaughterhouse that still holds its eeriness and speaks of its ancient history.
+- The 1933 Slaughterhouse still holds its eeriness and speaks of its ancient history.